-Many Christians at the present time would list themselves as believers in the Resurrection doctrine, and some would identify it as the core of their faith.
-Their daily practice, however consists essentially in emphasizing good deeds and avoiding bad deeds, as a way to get into Heaven.
-That is, conventional Christianity consists of a core of Alpha practice and belief, overlaid by a coating of Resurrection or Beta theory.
-The Beta coating has proved to be difficult for some individuals.
+Many Christians at the present time would list themselves as believers in the Resurrection doctrine; some would identify it as the core of their faith.
+The daily practice of many, however, consists essentially in emphasizing good deeds and avoiding bad deeds, as a way to get into Heaven.
+That is, conventional Christianity is often made up of a core of Alpha practice and belief, overlaid by a coating of Resurrection or Beta theory.
+That Beta coating has proved to be difficult for some individuals.
 What sensitive child, after all, or what reflective mother, can really be content with the logic of "God so loved the world that he killed his only begotten Son?"
 The thesis of this book is that Jesus did not in fact teach this Beta doctrine, and that his earliest followers based their hope of Heaven on much the same elementary principles of behavior as do many modern people - love thy neighbor as thyself (Mark 12:31).
 It is at this elementary level that Christianity reaches what is probably its most universally appealing form, which happens also to be its earliest form.
-As Mark tells us at one point, what Jesus preached was not a religion based on Jesus (which Christianity later became).
+As Mark tells us at one point, what Jesus preached was not a religion based on Jesus (though this is the religion which Christianity later became).
 It was a religion about God.
 "Jesus came into Galilee, preaching the Gospel of God, and saying, The Kingdom of God is at hand; repent, and believe in the Gospel" (Mk 1:14-15).
 The Gospel of God, the good news about God, is that sin is not final; rather, God will forgive those who repent, and will receive them into his Kingdom at the end.

 For a key part of the textual research that lies behind the conclusions of this book, see The Gospels of Mark.
-For the later history, see Luke
+For the later history of some of these ideas, see Luke